Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 ✏️ You can also use Alt + arrows to duplicate an object vertically or horizontally.

-Prevent objects from being accidentally moved, edited, or deleted by locking them on the board!
+Prevent objects from being accidentally moved, edited, or deleted by locking them.
+Use protected lock to prevent other users from changing your content.
+Learn more in the article: Locking content on the board.

 Suggest object size